 JONATHAN HEPFER, ARTISTIC DIRECTOR

-Jonathan has also had the privilege of documenting the oral histories of the first generation of eminent European percussion soloists (namely, Christoph Caskel, Sylvio Gualda, Jean-Pierre Drouet, Gaston Sylvestre, Maurizio Ben-Omar).
+Jonathan has also had the privilege of documenting the oral histories of the pioneering generation of percussion soloists (Jan Williams, Christoph Caskel, Sylvio Gualda, Jean-Pierre Drouet, Gaston Sylvestre, Maurizio Ben-Omar).

 From 2015-2018, he served on the faculty of CalArts, and in 2018 taught a course entitled MUSIC IMAGE TEXT in the graduate art program at ArtCenter Pasadena.